altairlight/DeepLabCut/README.md

     6)Video_files_other

-    But you know, I'm sorry that I cannot share project folders and video files through github website(also we have copyright issues)
+    But you know, I'm sorry that I cannot share full project folders(2, 3) and video files(5, 6) through github website(because of copyright issues and problem with size of this git repo)

-    So, if you need the files and you can prove you are related to Synaptic Brain Dysfunctions Lab in KAIST, you could get them from me(altairlight@kaist.ac.kr) or from Ms.WooHyeon Kim.
+    So, if you need the files and you can prove you are related to our Synaptic Brain Dysfunctions Lab in KAIST, you could get the data from me(altairlight@kaist.ac.kr) or from Ms.WooHyeon Kim.

-3. Now, you can follow my manual in altairlight/deeplabcut_kaist/Desktop_Files/Deeplabcut Guide and enjoy your projects!
+3. Now, you can follow my manual in Desktop_Files/Deeplabcut Guide and enjoy your projects!

 Also please contact to altairlight@kaist.ac.kr if you got stuck on some problems.
 Thanks!